 The Northern Virginia Hazard Mitigation Plan identified flooding as one of Alexandria's predominant hazards due to riverine, precipitation, tidal, and storm surge flooding.
-The Hazard Mitigation Plan ranked natural hazards for Alexandria using historical weather-related events based on the Storm Event Database by the NOAA National Centers for Environmental Information, formerly the National Climatic Data Center (NCDC).
-Hazards were ranked using a semi-quantitative scoring system that involved grouping the data values (normalized to account for inflation) based on statistical methods (see Figure 5).
-This method prioritizes hazard risk based on a blend of quantitative factors extracted from NCDC and other available data sources.
+The Hazard Mitigation Plan ranked natural hazards for Alexandria using historical weather-related events based on the Storm Event Database by NOAA's NCDC1.
+Hazards were ranked using a semi-quantitative scoring system that involved grouping the data values (normalized to account for inflation) based on statistical methods (see Figure 13).
+This method prioritizes hazard risk based on a blend of quantitative factors extracted from National Climatic Data Center and other available data sources.
 The parameters considered include:

-- Historical occurrences; - Vulnerability of population in the hazard area; and - Historical impact, in terms of human lives and property and crop damage.
+- Historical occurrences: - Vulnerability of population in the hazard area; and - Historical impact, in terms of human lives and property and crop damage.